MetroBus (Bristol): History

 From its announcement, MetroBus (originally called 'BRT') proved controversial.
 In 2013 and 2014, incoming directly elected mayor George Ferguson decided to change the route of the Ashton Vale to Temple Meads service.
 Instead of travelling on the north side of Bristol Harbour along Hotwell Road or along the south side of the harbour and over Prince Street Bridge, it would follow Cumberland Road and Redcliff Hill calling near Temple Meads station and travelling around the inner ring road before reaching the city centre.
 This change would have implications for potential patronage: as the city centre was projected to be the most frequent destination, journey times for most passengers were significantly lengthened.
 As a result, the revised economic appraisal in 2014 projected significantly lower passenger numbers than the original appraisal in 2011.

 An addition to the North Fringe package was proposed in 2015.
 The Cribbs Patchway MetroBus Extension (CPME) will provide a more direct route from Bristol Parkway railway station to Cribbs Causeway, via housing developments at Filton Airfield.

 The scheme's promoters claimed in 2014 that it would reduce journey times by up to 75% between Long Ashton park & ride and Hengrove Park.
 In 2015, services were expected to begin in 2017, although this date subsequently slipped.
 The first route (m3) commenced on 29 May 2018.
 Route m2 commenced on 3 September 2018 and route m1 in January 2019.

-Route m4 debuted on 22 January 2023.
+In 2018, the m3 route was intended to be extended at a later date from Emersons Green to Bristol Parkway, following works at the station to improve access for buses and other vehicles.
+This plan was superseded by the m4 route, between the City Centre and Cribbs Causeway via Bristol Parkway station, which commenced in January 2023.

+In 2025, the m2 route began running later in the evenings and a Sunday service was introduced, funded by a Section 106 agreement associated with developments in Wapping Wharf.

 Construction cost

-The total estimated cost of the scheme initially was £200 million.
+The estimated cost of the scheme initially was £200 million.
 The Ashton Vale to Temple Meads route was £49.6 million, of which the Department for Transport (DfT) would contribute £34.5 million.
-DfT would contribute £27.6 million, more than half of the total cost, to the South Bristol Link Road scheme which extends the A4174 ring road, with Bristol City Council contributing £8.4 million and North Somerset Council contributing £5.3 million.
+DfT would contribute £27.6 million, more than half of the total cost, to the South Bristol Link Road scheme which extends the A4174 ring road, with Bristol City Council contributing £8.4 million and North Somerset Council £5.3 million.
 The cost of the North Fringe to Hengrove package was estimated to be £102 million, with DfT contributing £51 million, £30.5 million from South Gloucestershire Council and £20.5 million from Bristol City Council.

 In 2016 estimated costs had increased to £216 million, and in 2017 to £230 million.